farsightsec/axa/README.md

 6 packets received by filter
 0 packets dropped by kernel
 ```

+The `nmsgtool` can be used to receive and de-encapsulate the data:

 ```
 $ nmsgtool -V SIE -T newdomain -l 127.0.0.1/5000 -c 3